a-lud/sea-snake-selection/README.md

 are found in the manuscript.

 A few of the analyses listed above make use of custom Nextflow workflows that can be found [here][nf].
 Specific details about the Nextflow workflows can be found at the [wiki][wiki] page.
+Some custom tools are also used for processing some output data which can be found here:

+- [AnnotateOrthologs][anno]
+- [EteTools][etetool]

 I've tried to be as detailed as possible, however this is a large project and it's difficult to include everything.
 Many auxilliary files from analyses are included in this directory, however